mjperrone/dot_files/README.md

 In Chrome, you can do this with [custom search engines](https://support.google.com/chrome/answer/95426) and use `%s` for the string substitution.
 Unfortunately they have to be added manually.
 At the [search engine settings page](chrome://settings/searchEngines) you can add a new search engine with the shortcut as the keyword and the URL as the search string.

 [browser-shortcuts.html](browser-shortcuts.html) is an HTML bookmark file which contains a list of browser shortcuts that I use.

+# TODO:
+- consoilidate ansible config into one playbook maybe with multiple roles
+- dont install signal on work computer, so need roles that differentiate between work and personal